 This Blog Might Also Interest You: National Flag Of India

 The Sanyasi Uprising took place in India’s northwest region in the 18th century.
 The rebellious movement had two major parts.
 The Fakirs and the Sanyasis.
 The Fakirs were responsible for the first part of the uprising.
 The British had oppressed the Sanyasis, who resisted by forming their own government.
 Majnu Shah was leading the Fakirs, a group that took a more aggressive stance in the movement.

 In the eyes of the Britishers, Sanyasis were mere looters and thus the British government imposed various restrictions on their lives.
-After the revolt, they continued to attack English factories and treasuries.
-In 1771, the British defeated the Sanyasis by killing 150 unarmed sanyasis.
 The uprising lasted for 50 years, eventually being suppressed in the early 1820s.
 The Sanyasi Revolt is referenced in Anandamath, a book by Bankim Chandra Chatterjee that was banned in Britain.

 The British did try to suppress the Sanyasis but they were not able to resist the rebels.
 The British had also restricted their access to sacred sites.
 The Sanyasis rebelled against this oppression and looted English factories and government coffers.
 150 unarmed sanyasis were put to death in 1771 on the orders of British Governor Warren Hastings.
 In the years after the famine, there was the Sanyasi Uprising which is also referred to as Fakir Rebellion.

 The Sanyasi and the Fakir revolts failed, and the British were forced to implement land taxes that were unfair to the peasants.
 Titu Mir, a leading member of the Wahabi sect in Bengal, organized the underprivileged peasants during the Barasat Uprising, which formed a movement center in Narkelberia, Barasat.